dig0w/Youtube-Revamp/README.md

   <h2 align="center">Youtube Revamp</h2>

   <p align="center">
-    This extension adds back dislikes to the videos, removes Shorts tab and download videos for Google Chrome
+    This extension for Google Chrome adds back dislikes to the videos, removes Shorts tab and download videos from Youtube
   </p>
 </div>